OneKey-Network/OneKey-implementation/paf-mvp-cmp/README.md

 UI as soon as possible and enable the web site to continue loading and fetching data whilst the user interacts with the dialogue.
 All the resources needed to provide the UI are embedded in the single small JavaScript resource.

-## Performance
+## Performance (1)

 To improve overall performance a preload link element should be added at the beginning of the `<head>` element.
 This will commence fetching the JavaScript resource as soon as possible in the page render process.
+This will be particularly noticeable when HTTPS/2 is used.

 ```html
 <link rel="preload" as="script" href="https://domain.com/assets/cmp/ok-ui.js">